Why do you need an effective donor management process in place?

 Most nonprofits create a rough plan for donor management and carry out actions on the fly.
 But rudimentary planning leads to inefficiency, which is why you need to lay down a well-detailed plan for the process.

-Developing the donor management process
+Developing the donor management strategy

 - Donor prospecting